26-27 September 2022, online

 26 September 2022, 14:00–17:00 EEST

-Day 1 – Webinar (open to all)
+Day 1 – Webinar (open to any registered participant)

 - Climate change in the Baltic Sea: what’s the current state of affairs, where are we heading to?
 Presentation of the Baltic Sea Climate Change Fact Sheet